 - Pay more in the long run

-- Could affect your credit score due to high balances posting each month / taking a long time to pay down the balance
+- Could affect your credit score due to higher balances reported each month

-While one list is obviously longer than the other, certain factors can be more important.
-As always, you should attempt to pay all (or as much as possible) of your credit card bill each month.
-This saves you money in the long run and helps your credit score.
-But what if you can't?
+While one list is longer than the other, some of the negative factors can be more important.
+As always, you should attempt to pay all (or as much as possible) of your credit card bill every month.
+This saves you money in the long run and helps improve your credit score.

-Sometimes, life happens.
+That said, sometimes life happens.
 Maybe you need an expensive repair on your car, your child has unexpected medical bills, or you lost your job.
-Using My Chase Plan could allow you to avoid some of the late payment fees and high interest rates that come with paying only the minimum payment on your credit card that month.
+Using Chase Pay Over Time lets you avoid high interest rates that come from only making the minimum payment on your credit card.

 Should you use this?
-If you won't be able to pay the bill in full this month, then it's a handy feature.
-However, don't let the marketing of this program persuade you to spend more than you normally would.
+If you can't pay your bill in full this month, it's a handy feature.
+However, don't let the program's marketing persuade you to spend more than you usually would.

 Bottom Line

-My Chase Plan is a feature that allows you to make fixed monthly payments on your credit card for purchases over $100.
+Chase Pay Over Time is a feature that lets you make fixed monthly payments on your credit card for purchases over $100.

-It's available on all personal credit cards and subject to factors like your Chase history and your creditworthiness.
-You can avoid high interest costs but will pay monthly fees for using the service.
-You're likely to pay less in fees than what you would pay in interest if you don't set up a payment plan.
+It's available on all personal Chase credit cards and is subject to factors like your history with the bank and general creditworthiness.
+This service helps you avoid high interest fees, but you'll still pay a monthly fee to use it.
+Thankfully, you'll likely pay less in Pay Over Time fees than credit card interest.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.